paperless-ngx/paperless-ngx/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed change

 <!--
 Please include a summary of the change and which issue is fixed (if any) and any relevant motivation / context.
 List any dependencies that are required for this change.
+If appropriate, please include an explanation of how your poposed change can be tested.
 Screenshots and / or videos can also be helpful if appropriate.
 -->

 Fixes # (issue)